bcgov/von-agent-template/GettingStartedTutorial.md

 If you are new to VON, see the instructions in the respective repos for how to use the running instances of [von-network](https://github.com/bcgov/von-network), [OrgBook](https://github.com/bcgov/TheOrgBook) and [dFlow](https://github.com/bcgov/dFlow).

-Our goal in this guide is to configure a new permit and/or licence VON issuer/verifier agent so that the credential will be available from the "Credentials" drop down in dFlow.
+Our goal in this guide is to configure a new permit and/or licence VON issuer/verifier agent so that the credential will be available from the `Credential` drop down in dFlow.

 ## Step 2: Get Your VON Issuer/Verifier Agent Running